 Definition of Caddoan in English:

-Relating to or denoting a group of American Indian peoples formerly inhabiting the Midwest, or their languages.
+Relating to or denoting a group of American Indian peoples formerly inhabiting the Midwest, or their languages, now all virtually extinct.

 - Custis was free to observe Creek ceremonies and Caddoan customs and skills (their talents with the bow put him in mind of stories from the Iliad) and to post a twenty-six-specimen botanical collection downriver.